 In your third year you will study at one of our partner institutions abroad where, as well as Biochemistry modules, you'll get the chance to study other topics that you may be interested in discovering.

 In your final year, you will tailor your degree to your interests through optional modules and a research project of your choice based on laboratory work, literature or data analysis.

 Expand your horizons and tailor your degree to suit you with a year abroad, where you'll study at one of our partner institutions for a year.
 Studying abroad can help you grow in confidence, enhance your employability, plus you'll make friends in the country you're studying in and meet other adventurous students from around the world.

-Alternatively, you can spend a year working in industry on our Biochemistry with a Sandwich Year degree.
-You can also take our three-year Biochemistry degree, without a year abroad or a sandwich year.
+Alternatively, it's possible to work for a year in industry on our Biochemistry with a Sandwich Year course, or you can take our three-year Biochemistry degree, without a year abroad or a sandwich year.

 Please contact the School for more information at email@example.com.

 The University will consider applications from students offering a wide range of qualifications, typical requirements are listed below.
 Students offering alternative qualifications should contact the Admissions Office for further advice.
 It is not possible to offer places to all students who meet this typical offer/minimum requirement.

 If you are an international student, visit our International Student website for further information about entry requirements for your country, including details of the International Foundation Programmes.
 Please note that international fee-paying students who require a Student visa cannot undertake a part-time programme due to visa restrictions.

 Please note that meeting the typical offer/minimum requirement does not guarantee that you will receive an offer.